 Noom touts itself as a lifestyle, not a diet.
 The service, which has been around for just over 10 years, focuses on consistency and accountability.
 These are two things that can make or break health and fitness goals.
 In addition, the app focuses on teaching you about nutrition, and helps you pinpoint why you want to lose weight (which can be quite the eye-opener).

 When you sign up for Noom, you're assigned a coach, who'll message you every few days to check in on your progress.
 Sometimes the comments felt vague, almost like it was an automated message, but some messages were more specific to what I had written to the coach.
 One nice feature is that you can set up the app to be aware of when you might be close to "falling off the wagon."
 For example, I set up my warning signs to be that I didn't open the app that day, which signaled the coach to check in with me.

 The coach and the way Noom "schedules" your day was one of my favorite aspects.
 You're given a daily checklist with specific articles to read and quizzes about health, food, fitness and nutrition.
 It might sound boring, but I appreciate the educational aspect that Noom includes in its program.
 The daily articles, along with messages from my coach, made me feel like my weight-loss journey had a bit more structure.
 You can also save any recipes, articles and the like to refer back to later.

 Noom sorts foods into red, yellow and green based on calorie density.
 Red foods are more processed, yellows tend to be meats and dairy and green foods are fruits, veggies, etc. The app wants you to eat more "nutrient-dense" foods, which means those with fewer calories that are more filling.
-The color system brings to mind a traffic light, which could help users take an extra second when reaching for a red food, to choose a green food instead.
-Some Noom reviewers have complained that some foods, even healthy variants, such as oatmeal, have flagged red however.
+However, some Noom reviewers have complained that some "healthy" foods, such as oatmeal, are sorted into the red group.